A Course in Interacting Particle Systems: Functions of Markov processes

 Summarizing, Proposition~\ref{P:auto} says that if $Y_t=f(X_t)$ is a function of a Markov process, and the jump rates of $Y$ are a function of the present state of $Y$ only (and do not otherwise depend on the state of $X$), then $Y$ is itself a Markov process.
 In such a situation, we will say that $Y$ is an \emph{autonomous} Markov process.
-We have already implicitly used Proposition~\ref{P:auto} in Section~\ref{S:Ismean}, when we claimed that the process $\ov X$ is a Markov process with jump rates as in (\ref{CurieWeiss}).
+We have already implicitly used Proposition~\ref{P:auto} in Section~\ref{S:Ismean}, when we claimed that the process $\ov X$ is a Markov process with jump rates as in (\ref{CurieWeiss}).\med

+\noi \textbf{Remark} For the final statement of the proposition, it is essential that $Y$ is a Markov process for \emph{each} initial law $X$.
+There exist interesting examples of functions of Markov processes that are not autonomous Markov processes, but nonetheless are Markov processes for some \emph{special} initial laws of the original Markov process.
+This is closely related to the concept of intertwining of Markov processes that will briefly be mentioned in Section~\ref{S:other} below.\med

-Our next aim is to make the claim rigorous that for large $N$, the process $\ov X$ can be aproximated by solutions to the differential equation (\ref{difovX}).
-We will apply a theorem from \cite{DN08}.
+Our next aim is to make the claim rigorous that for large $N$, the process $\ov X$ can be approximated by solutions to the differential equation (\ref{difovX}).
+The basic idea is that since the process makes many small steps, as long as $\ov X_t\approx\ov x$, by some sort of ``local'' law of large numbers, the process should deterministically increase at speed $\approx g_\bet(\ov x)$.
+To make this precise we will apply a theorem from \cite{DN08}.
 Although the proof is not very complicated, it is a bit lengthy and would detract from our main objects of interest here, so we only show how the theorem below can be deduced from a theorem in \cite{DN08}.
 That paper also treats the multi-dimensional case and gives explicit estimates on probabilities of the form (\ref{toODE}) below.
+An alternative, more probabilistic approach to mean-field equations is described in \cite{MSS20}.